ExplorerOfficial/Planetary-Horizons/README.md

 # Planetary-Horizons
 This is a mobile and desktop game that will allow you explore other planets in the solar system.
+This is a game very early in development, so stay tuned and go to the announcement discussions for updates.

 <h2>Discussions Guidelines</h2>
 <p>There is no regulation for speech because I want to encourage everyone to speak freely.
 Although, you'll be limited to GitHub's guidelines which will be enforced by Github, not me.</p>